Masahiko Kimura

 Masahiko Kimura (木村 政彦, Kimura Masahiko) was a Japanese judoka and professional wrestler.
 He won the All-Japan Judo Championships three times in a row for the first time in history and had never lost a judo match from 1936 to 1950.
 In submission grappling, the reverse ude-garami arm lock is often called the "Kimura", due to his famous victory over Gracie jiu-jitsu co-founder Hélio Gracie.
 In the Japanese professional wrestling world, he is known for being one of Japan's earliest stars and the controversial match he had with Rikidōzan.

 Biography

 Kimura was born on September 10, 1917, in Kumamoto, Japan.
-Masahiko Kimura began training judo at the age of 9 and was promoted to yondan (4th dan) at the age of 15.
+Masahiko Kimura began training judo at the age of 9, motivated by revenge to get back at his teacher Mr. Tagawa, who was a 1st dan Judo Black Belt and who often scolded Kimura.
+He believed that if he achieved the rank of 2nd Dan, he would be able to beat Mr. Tagawa.
+He first earned his black belt after transferring to Chinsei Junior High, where he underwent a promotion test.
+In the promotion test he threw 5 students of Kumamoto Junior High, passing his test and achieving 1st dan.
+For his 3rd dan promotion, he had to undertake a physical and written test at the headquarters of Butokukai in Kyoto.
+Although he passed his physical test, he cheated on his written exam by writing his own name on someone else's test paper, an act he said filled him with guilt.
+He was promoted to yondan (4th dan) at the age of 15.
 He had defeated six opponents (who were all 3rd and 4th dan) in a row.
 In 1935, at age 18 he became the youngest ever godan (5th degree black belt) when he defeated eight consecutive opponents at Kodokan (headquarters for the worldwide judo community).

+Kimura was also known to engage in street fights.
+In Chinsei Junior High, students proficient in martial arts would be targeted by delinquents for clout.
+In one instance, a member of the Judo club named Iida, met Kimura outside of school premises and attacked him with a knife.
+Kimura received a wound in his buttocks and chased Iida to his home.
+Iida's parents intervened by apologizing on his behalf.
+In another instance, an infamous street fighter from Kumamoto Commerce Junior High, challenged Kimura in Shimogawara park.
+He attacked Kimura with a tantō short sword, but Kimura evaded the attack and performed a Judo throw on him, disarming him.
+No other street fighter challenged him after this incident.

 Kimura (right) along with his teacher Tatsukuma Ushijima (left).